puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 ### Puppet Enterprise Binaries and Symlinks

 PE installs its binaries in `/opt/puppet/bin` and `/opt/puppet/sbin`.
 To make essential Puppet tools available to all users, the installer automatically creates symlinks in `/usr/local/bin` for the `facter`, `puppet`, `pe-man`, `r10k`, `hiera`,  and `mco` binaries.
 Note that the symlinks will only be created if `/usr/local/bin` is writeable.

-AIX users need to add `/usr/local/bin` to their default path.
+Note that AIX and Solaris 10/11 users need to add `/usr/local/bin` to their default path.

 If you're running Mac OS X agents, note that symlinks are not created until the first successful Puppet run that applies the agents' catalogs.